vascoferreira25/vascoferreira25/README.md

 # Hi there 👋

+My name is Vasco.

+## About me

-I've finished my :mortar_board: Masters Degree in Business Management :moneybag: :chart_with_upwards_trend: :satisfied: :chart_with_downwards_trend: :joy: :fearful: :money_with_wings: :scream: and now I’m currently learning programming :computer:.
+I've finished my :mortar_board: Masters Degree in Business Management :moneybag: :chart_with_upwards_trend: :satisfied: :chart_with_downwards_trend: :joy: :fearful: :money_with_wings: :scream: and now I’m currently learning about programming :computer:.

 The languages I've been learning so far are: